snelsondurrant/fly_fish_report/README.md

 - Install WSL2 on your Windows machine by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).

-- Open a WSL terminal and clone the fish_check repo into your WSL environment using `git clone https://github.com/snelsondurrant/fish_check.git`.
+- Open a WSL terminal and clone the fly_fish_report repo into your WSL environment using `git clone https://github.com/snelsondurrant/fly_fish_report.git`.

 - Navigate to the cloned repo and run `bash setup.sh`.

 **Linux:**

-- Open a terminal and clone the fish_check repo into your Linux environment using `git clone https://github.com/snelsondurrant/fish_check.git`.
+- Open a terminal and clone the fly_fish_report repo into your Linux environment using `git clone https://github.com/snelsondurrant/fly_fish_report.git`.

 - Navigate to the cloned repo and run `bash setup.sh`.